5l1v3r1/pragmash/COMMANDS.md

 ## The web and filesystem

+### httpCookiesOff

+This disables cookie saving for httpGet httpPost.
+This will delete all existing cookies.

+### httpCookiesOn

+This enables cookie saving for httpGet and httpPost.
+This will delete all existing cookies.

+### httpGet <url>

+This runs an HTTP get request.
+This uses cookies if cookies are enabled.

+### httpPost <url> <content-type> <body>

+This runs an HTTP post request.
+This uses cookies if cookies are enabled.

 ### read &lt;resource&gt;

 This takes one argument which is either a file path or a URL.
 It returns a string representing the contents of the specified resource, or throws an exception if the resource cannot be read.

+This does not use or save cookies if the argument is a URL.

 ### write &lt;path&gt; &lt;data&gt;